-The Village maintains two governmental funds, the general fund and the special revenue fund.
+The Village maintains three governmental funds, the general fund and two special revenue funds; one for street and road maintenance, the other for building activities.
 Information is presented separately in the governmental fund balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances.

-The Village adopts an annual appropriated budget for its general fund.
-A budgetary comparison schedule has been provided for the general fund to demonstrate compliance with this budget.
+The Village adopts an annual appropriated budget for its general and special revenue funds.
+A budgetary comparison schedule has been provided for the three funds to demonstrate compliance with this budget.